Battle of Dalinghe: Aftermath

 Zu Dashou had promised to take Jinzhou for Hong Taiji, but when he actually arrived at his old garrison there, he returned to the service of the Ming.
 He remained at the Jinzhou garrison for the next ten years as its commander.
 Hong Taiji besieged Jinzhou and Songshan in 1641, and in 1642, Zu surrendered to Hong for the second time.
 Wu Xiang, whose relief force was defeated at Dalinghe, was killed in 1644 in Beijing by the anti-Ming rebel Li Zicheng, who had captured the Ming capital.
 Wu Xiang's son Wu Sangui was the commander of Shanhai Pass, the last major obstacle between the Jurchens and Beijing.
 Wu Sangui, who was also Zu Dashou's nephew, defected to the Jurchens after his father's death, paving the way for the pivotal Battle of Shanhai Pass that established Jurchen supremacy in northern China.

 The Battle of Dalinghe had proven that the Jurchens were now capable of using artillery to counter the fortifications along the Ming empire's northern frontier.
 Whereas the Ming had initially been reluctant to adopt foreign technology in the form of the Portuguese cannons, the Jurchens readily made use of them to address their relative weakness in siege warfare.
 Instead of avoiding the main Ming strongholds in Liaodong as he had in his 1629 expedition, Hong Taiji could now fight them head on.
 Moreover, the battle was a success for the newly formed Chinese units fighting under the Jurchens.
-As the ranks of Ming defectors swelled after Dalinghe and the subsequent battles of Songshan and Jinzhou, the Chinese artillery forces under Tong Yangxing would be expanded into the Chinese Eight Banners, fighting alongside the original Jurchen Eight Banners and the Mongol Eight Banners.
+As the ranks of Ming defectors swelled after Dalinghe and the subsequent battles of Songshan and Jinzhou, the Chinese artillery forces under Tong Yangxing would be expanded into the Han Chinese Eight Banners, fighting alongside the original Jurchen Eight Banners and the Mongol Eight Banners.
 The Ming officers who surrendered in these campaigns would later have successful careers under the Jurchens.
 The Liaodong natives of the northern frontier were the best troops of the Ming military, and their incorporation into the Jin dealt the Ming dynasty a crippling blow.
 In 1635, Hong Taiji declared that his people, formerly called the Jurchens, would henceforth be called the Manchus, and in 1636 he changed the name of his empire from the Later Jin to the Qing.
 The Qing dynasty would go on to defeat the Ming and rule over China.